NathanHarrington/NathanHarrington.github.io/content/pages/standing_invitation.md

 me.

 If you happen to be in the Central North Carolina, USA area, I would also love to meet up.
 Just send me an email.
-The first coffe (or Donut) is on me!
+The first coffee (or pizza) is on me!

 I got the idea for this invitation from [Michael